vankasteelj/opensubtitles-api/README.md

     imdbid: '528809',           // 'tt528809' is fine too.
     fps: '23.96',               // Number of frames per sec in the video.
     query: 'Charlie Chaplin',   // Text-based query, this is not recommended.
-}).then(function (subtitles) {
+    gzip: true                  // returns url to gzipped subtitles, defaults to false }).then(function (subtitles) {
     // an array of objects, no duplicates (ordered by
     // matching + uploader, with total downloads as fallback)